bbauska/CSS-Notes4Pros/README.md

 > Values
 >
 > border-box is the default value.
 This allows the background to extend
-> all the way to the outside edge of the element\'s border. padding-box
+> all the way to the outside edge of the element&apos;s border. padding-box
-> clips the background at the outside edge of the element\'s padding and
+> clips the background at the outside edge of the element&apos;s padding and
 > does not let it extend into the border; content-box clips the
 > background at the edge of the content box.
 >